Local Gradient Estimates for Second-Order Nonlinear Elliptic and Parabolic Equations by the Weak Bernstein's Method

-where $m>1$ and $f \in W^{1,\infty}_{loc}(\Omega)$, which is a particular case for which the classical Bernstein's method provides local bound in a rather easy way, while it is not the case for the Weak Bernstein's method.
+where $m>1$ and $f \in W^{1,\infty}_{loc}(\Omega)$, which is a particular case for which the classical Bernstein's method provides local bound (independent of the oscillation of $u$) in a rather easy way, while it is not the case for the weak Bernstein's method.

+We conclude this introduction by two remarks: the first one concerns the ``structure conditions'' on $F$ on which our results are based.
+In \cite{B-wb}, it is pointed out that, in general, the equation we consider does not satisfy these structure conditions and we have to make a change of unknown function $v=\psi(u)$, choosing $\psi$ in order that the new equation for $v$ satisfies them.
+Obviously, the same remark is true here and we provide an example where such a change allows to obtain the desired gradient bound.
+But, contrarily to \cite{B-wb}, we are not going to study the effect of such changes in a more systematic way.

+The second remark concerns the method we are going to present: the results we obtain are based on several choices we made at several places and, in particular, in the estimates of the terms we have to handle.
+Clearly, many variants are possible and we have just tried to convince the reader that, actually, the technicalities are really ``reasonnable'' as we pretend it in the abstract.\\

+{\bf Acknowledgement:} the author would like to thank the anonymous referees whose remarks led to significant improvements of the readability of this article.